SarraNutrisia/Latihan_Assignment_Week_13_GitHub_Pribadi/README.md

 First thing first, before testing the code, you have to install libraries through terminal or CLI as follows :

-1. npm install -D jest jest-environment-jsdom @testing-library/react @testing-library/jest-dom
+1) npm install -D jest jest-environment-jsdom @testing-library/react @testing-library/jest-dom
-2. npm init jest@latest (for jest config) and choose:
+2) npm init jest@latest (for jest config) and choose:
-    - ✔ Would you like to use Jest when running "test" script in "package.json"? … yes
+    - Would you like to use Jest when running "test" script in "package.json"?
+(Y/N) -> type Y and click enter (Y for Yes)
-    - ✔ Would you like to use Typescript for the configuration file? … yes
+    - Would you like to use Typescript for the configuration file?
+(Y/N) -> type Y and click enter (Y for Yes)
-    - ✔ Choose the test environment that will be used for testing › jsdom (browser-like)
+    - Choose the test environment that will be used for testing › jsdom (browser-like)
-    - ✔ Do you want Jest to add coverage reports? … yes
+    - Do you want Jest to add coverage reports?
+(Y/N) -> type Y and click enter (Y for Yes)
-    - ✔ Which provider should be used to instrument code for coverage? › babel
+    - Which provider should be used to instrument code for coverage? › babel
-    - ✔ Automatically clear mock calls and instances between every test? … no
+    - Automatically clear mock calls and instances between every test?
+(Y/N) -> type N and click enter (N for No)
-3. npm i -D ts-node
+3) npm i -D ts-node
-4. npm i --save-dev @types/jest
+4) npm i --save-dev @types/jest
-5. npm install --save-dev @babel/preset-typescript
+5) npm install --save-dev @babel/preset-typescript
-6. npm install --save-dev @babel/preset-typescript @babel/preset-react
+6) npm install --save-dev @babel/preset-typescript @babel/preset-react
-7. npm i -D @babel/preset-env
+7) npm i -D @babel/preset-env
-8. npm install @testing-library/jest-dom --save-dev
+8) npm install @testing-library/jest-dom --save-dev

 ## Setting config file for testing

-1. Create file babel.config.js on your project and add this code
+1) Create file babel.config.js on your project and add this code
 ```javascript
 module.exports = {
   presets: [`@babel/preset-env`, `@babel/preset-react`]
 };
 ```

-2. Create or change file into jest.config.ts and add this code
+2) Create or change file into jest.config.ts and add this code
 ```javascript
 import type { Config } from 'jest';
 import nextJest from 'next/jest.js';